guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 - <strong style="color: #98971a">WebDriver:</strong> create a suite of more robust automation and regression tests, recommended for when you have a collection of specific language associations to use in the browser
 - <strong style="color: #98971a">SELENIUM Grid:</strong> more distributed testing process, requires testing in a different browser and environment

 <span style="color: #98971a">Appium</span> <span style="color: #3588E9">--></span> free framework for self-automation of software testing that works in web and mobile applications.
-HTTP server that runs on nodeJS and creates and manipulates various web servers sections for different platforms, such as IOS and Android.
+HTTP server that runs on NodeJS and creates and manipulates various web servers sections for different platforms, such as iOS and Android.
 Can automate desktop testing.

+>[!info]
-> <strong style="color: #C6554F">Note:</strong> the tool depends on the company context
+> The tool depends on the company context
 ##### **<span style="color:#689d6a">Test driven development (TDD)</span>**

 It was created by Kent Black and it is a methodology for developing and writing code.